christadejesus/csv-to-pdf-tool/README.md

 - Export your data as a CSV file and save it to your Downloads folder.
 - Run the Python script, and it will prompt you to enter the name of the CSV file.
 - The program will validate the file, extract the fieldnames, and allow you to select which ones to include in the PDF.
+- At the prompt, enter a new name for your PDF file.
 - The data is cleaned, sorted, and written to a new CSV file.
 - A PDF is created from this data and saved to your Desktop.
 - The temporary CSV file is deleted after the PDF is generated.